3box/3box/README.md

 ![3Box Architecture Diagram](./3box_architecture_diagram.png)

 Each user has their own root ipfs object, and associated public and private data stores.
-The hash of this object is stored in the `3box-root-hash-tracker`.
-The root-hash-tracker also stores a mapping from a DID that is created in the `3box-js` library to this hash, as well as a mapping between the users ethereum address to the DID.
+The hash of this object is stored in the `3box-hash-server`.
+The hash-server also stores a mapping from a DID that is created in the `3box-js` library to this hash, as well as a mapping between the users ethereum address to the DID.

 **A.** The dapp gets the users address from MetaMask (or any web3 compliant browser)